Intramolecular force

-An intramolecular force (or primary forces) is any force that binds together the atoms making up a molecule or compound, not to be confused with intermolecular forces, which are the forces present between molecules.
-The subtle difference in the name comes from the Latin roots of English with inter meaning between or among and intra meaning inside.
-Chemical bonds are considered to be intramolecular forces which are often stronger than intermolecular forces present between non-bonding atoms or molecules.
+An intramolecular force (from Latin intra- 'within') is any force that binds together the atoms making up a molecule.
+Intramolecular forces are stronger than the intermolecular forces that govern the interactions between molecules.

 Types

 The classical model identifies three main types of chemical bonds — ionic, covalent, and metallic — distinguished by the degree of charge separation between participating atoms.
 The characteristics of the bond formed can be predicted by the properties of constituent atoms, namely electronegativity.
-They differ in the magnitude of their bond enthalpies, a measure of bond strength, and thus affect the physical and chemical properties of compounds in different ways. % of ionic character is directly proportional difference in electronegitivity of bonded atom.
+They differ in the magnitude of their bond enthalpies, a measure of bond strength, and thus affect the physical and chemical properties of compounds in different ways. % of ionic character is directly proportional difference in electronegativity of bonded atom.

 Ionic bond

 An ionic bond can be approximated as complete transfer of one or more valence electrons of atoms participating in bond formation, resulting in a positive ion and a negative ion bound together by electrostatic forces.
-Electrons in an ionic bond tend to be mostly found around one of the two constituent atoms due to the large electronegativity difference between the two atoms, generally more than 1.9, (greater difference in electronegativity results in a stronger bond); this is often described as one atom giving electrons to the other.
+Electrons in an ionic bond tend to be mostly found around one of the two constituent atoms due to the large electronegativity difference between the two atoms, generally more than 1.9, (greater difference in electronegativity results in a stronger bond); this is often described as one atom donating electrons to the other.
 This type of bond is generally formed between a metal and nonmetal, such as sodium and chlorine in NaCl.
 Sodium would give an electron to chlorine, forming a positively charged sodium ion and a negatively charged chloride ion.

 Covalent bond

-In a true covalent bond, the electrons are shared evenly between the two atoms of the bond; there is little or no charge separation.
+In a true covalent bond, the electrons are uniformly shared between the two atoms of the bond; there is little or no charge separation.
 Covalent bonds are generally formed between two nonmetals.
 There are several types of covalent bonds: in polar covalent bonds, electrons are more likely to be found around one of the two atoms, whereas in nonpolar covalent bonds, electrons are evenly shared.
 Homonuclear diatomic molecules are purely covalent.
 The polarity of a covalent bond is determined by the electronegativities of each atom and thus a polar covalent bond has a dipole moment pointing from the partial positive end to the partial negative end.
 Polar covalent bonds represent an intermediate type in which the electrons are neither completely transferred from one atom to another nor evenly shared.